bennetthardwick/website/content/blog/recoil-js-clone-from-scratch-in-100-lines/index.md

 Recoil has a lot of features that I haven't implemented here, but it's exciting to see such a simple and intuitive design that _can_ reasonably be implemented by hand.

 Before you decide to roll my bootleg Recoil in production though, make sure you look into the following things:
-  - Selectors never unsubscribe from the atoms, this means they'll leak memory if you stop using them
+  - Selectors never unsubscribe from the atoms.
+This means they'll leak memory when you stop using them.
-  - React [is introducing](https://github.com/facebook/react/pull/18000) a hook called `useMutableSource`.
-If you're on a recent version of React you should use this instead of `setState` in `useCoiledValue`
+  - React [has introduced](https://github.com/facebook/react/pull/18000) a hook called `useMutableSource`.
+If you're on a recent version of React you should use this instead of `setState` in `useCoiledValue`.
-  - Selectors and Atoms only do a shallow comparison between states before re-rendering, in some cases it might make sense to change this to be a deep comparison
+  - Selectors and Atoms only do a shallow comparison between states before re-rendering.
+In some cases it might make sense to change this to be a deep comparison.
-  - Recoil uses a `key` field for each atom and selector, this is used as metadata for a feature called "app-wide observation".
+  - Recoil uses a `key` field for each atom and selector which is used as metadata for a feature called "app-wide observation".
 I included it despite not using it to keep the API familiar.
-  - Recoil supports async in selectors, this would be a massive undertaking so I've made sure to exclude it
+  - Recoil supports async in selectors, this would be a massive undertaking so I've made sure to exclude it.

 Other than that, hopefully I've shown you that you don't always have to look to a library when deciding on state management solutions.
 More often then not you can engineer something that perfectly fits your solution - [that's how Recoil was born](https://recoiljs.org/docs/introduction/motivation) after all.

 ---

 After writing this post I was shown the [jotai](https://github.com/react-spring/jotai) library.
-It's a lot like Recoil and supports async!
+It's for a very similar feature set to my clone and supports async!